Introduction

 Dusk2Dawn code error

 You should now be present with an event log, such as the picture below.
 It shows the different stages of validating and compiling the project.
-This event log is only shown in [this window]{And also in the `Code Generation` window} when something went wrong during validation and compiling.
+This event log is only shown in this window when something went wrong during validation and compiling.
 As we see at the bottom of the log, during compilation of the execution code, it encountered a syntax error at line 12.
 Note that the line number can vary.
 See picture below for reference.

 So, go back to the execution code window and find the specified line number.
 If you are observant, you should see that the code line